CAWL-ecommerce/cawl-plugin-woocommerce/readme.txt

 == Description ==

-Worldline Global Online Pay for WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
+CAWL for WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
 Our plug-in comes with regular updates and full integration support, guaranteeing a versatile out-of-the-box solution to accept online payments easily.
 The plugin ensures secure transactions by utilizing advanced encryption and security protocols, providing both store owners and customers peace of mind when it comes to payment security.

 **Features**